Federal Rent Checks

-The other REIT that has these government buildings it is called OPI.
+The other REIT that owns these government buildings is called OPI.

-Here’s the challenge.
-The investment in this REIT makes 6-7% per year.
-And now, you might say, wow!
+And here’s the challenge: The investment in this REIT makes 6-7% per year.
+And now, you might say: “Wow!
 This is fantastic, right?
-I’m getting risk free 6-7% per year.”
+I’m getting risk-free 6-7% per year.”

 Let’s take a look at DEA.

-So, even though you’re getting 6% per year, let’s see how this stock, or REIT that trades like a stock, has been performing over the past year.
+So, even though you’re getting 6% per year, let’s see how this REIT has been performing over the past year.

 This has been going down from $22 to $17.
-So, there is the downside.
+So, there is a downside.
 Like with every stock, you can lose money here.

-Look at this.
-Even worse.
-OPI used to trade at $90 and is now trading at $27.
+And OPI is even worse: It used to trade at $90 and is now trading at $27.

-However, it’s a clever story around saying invest in an REIT that owns office buildings, that are being rented by the government.
+However, it’s a clever story to convince you to invest in an REIT that owns office buildings that are being rented by the government.

-You can make 6 to 7 percent per year, but as you can see, there is a huge downside.
+You can make 6 to 7 percent per year, but as you have seen, there is a huge downside.